-All buidings in Beltana are privately owned and occupied and we have a permanent population of 30 and an active community of 55.
+All buildings in Beltana are privately owned and occupied and we have a permanent population of 30 and an active community of 55.
 The community has provided all these facilities for your enjoyment.
 You are welcome to walk around the town and read the interpretive signage.
-There are public toilets at the hall. and mobile reception.
+There are public toilets at the hall and mobile reception.

 There are campsites at the hall with showers and toilets available that can be booked through Hipcamp.
 Or alternatively you can leave a donation All of these facilities are community owned an operated by the Beltana Progress Association.